nomad-xyz/rust/README.md

 ### Testing, Linting and Formatting

-If your commits have changed code, please ensure the following pass before submitting a PR:
+If your commits have changed code, please ensure the following have been run and pass before submitting a PR:

 ```
 cargo check --workspace
 cargo test --workspace --all-features
-cargo fmt -- --check
+cargo fmt --all
 cargo clippy --workspace --all-features -- -D warnings
 ```